jamesgray007/hoai-course/docs/local_setup.md

 Step 2:	Create your source folder structure.
 This is where you will store your "source files" - the code you develop.
 You can create the folder from the command line below, or use explorer view in Cursor to create a folder under the my_project folder.
 ```
+MacOS:
 mkdir -p src/my_project

+Windows PowerShell:
+mkdir src\my_project
 ```

 Step 3: Create an empty __init__.py
 This tells Python “this is a package”:
 ```
+MacOS:
 touch src/my_project/__init__.py

+Windows PowerShell:
+New-Item -Path src\my_project\__init__.py -ItemType File
 ```

 Step 4: Create your docs & config files
 ```
+MacOS:
 touch README.md LICENSE

+Windows PowerShell:
+New-Item -Path README.md, LICENSE -ItemType File
 ```
 Step 5: Open your editor (Cursor or VS Code) on this folder so you can edit those files.

-Step 6: Add a .env file to the root folder in Cursor.
-Add your API keys here like:
+Step 6: Add a .env file to the root folder in Cursor/VS Code.
+You can right-mouse click in the left explorer pane or click File > New File from the menu.
+Add your API keys to the .env file like:
 ```
 OPENAI_API_KEY='sk-long-key-here'
 ```